Acsigen/sysadmin-playground/Programming/python.md

 print(friends_list[-1])
 ```

-Print from the secont element to the end:
+Print from the second element to the end:

 ```python
 print(friends_list[1:]) # it can also be [:2]